 How will my BRCA1/2 status affect my treatment?

 It’s useful for your oncology team to know if you have a BRCA1/2 gene mutation so they can take it into account when considering options for your treatment and/or clinical trials.

 Currently women with a BRCA1/2 gene mutation are given the same chemotherapy treatment as women without a genetic predisposition and, in some cases, this treatment can be more beneficial to carriers of a BRCA1/2 gene mutation.

 For example, BRCA1/2 gene mutation carriers with ovarian cancer receiving standard platinum treatments have higher response rates and longer periods of progression free survival than women with non-hereditary ovarian cancer.

 Studies are currently researching how BRCA1/2 gene mutation related tumours respond to both standard treatments and to new agents that are designed specifically to target the BRCA1/2-mutated cancer cells.

-If you would like to find out more about genetic testing, visit our BRCA Hub.
+If you would like to find out more about genetic testing, visit our Hereditary Hub.
 It has everything you need to know about BRCA gene mutations – including information about testing and counselling services, talking to your family about genetic risk, and where to go for support.